samsonnguyen/cisco_amp_scan_report/README.md

 | scan_failed | Time reported of a scan failure |
 | detection_from_scan | If the agent reported that the scan caused a detection |
 | detections | These are detections within the dataset where timestamp > start_time (and group) passed into the script. **THESE MAY NOT CORRESPOND TO A DETECTION FROM A SCAN** |

+# Caching

+In order to avoid making too many calls to the API which will count towards the rate-limit imposed by AMP for Endpoints, the script will try and utilize a mapping file if provided with `--group_mapping_file` and `--host_mapping_file`.
+These should be simply the json output from `GET v1/groups` and `GET v1/computers` respectively.

+However, if the files are not provided manually.
+The script will attempt to retrieve results from the above api and cache them in the `cache` folder.
+This allows us to avoid making too many API calls on subsequent script runs (subsequent script runs will only need to retrieve from the `GET v1/events` endpoint).

+If hostnames are not being populated in the CSV, you can force a cache update with the `--force_cache_update` flag.